-This test evaluates the intake manifold pressure value under engine idle speed conditions and to analyze the dynamic changes in intake manifold pressure due to valve open/close events.
+The purpose of this test is to observe the intake manifold pressure at engine idle speed in order to analyse the dynamic changes in pressure due to valve open/close events.

 Note: Manifold pressure is directly related to intake condition and flow, throttle position, valve timing/lift, engine condition, exhaust flow and any boost pressure applied via forced induction.